Isa Chandra Moskowitz

-Isa Chandra Moskowitz is an American vegan chef, cookbook author, former host of the vegan community access cooking show Post Punk Kitchen, and restaurateur.
+Isa Chandra Moskowitz is an American vegan chef, cookbook author, former host of the vegan community access cooking show Post Punk Kitchen, and former restaurateur.

-Early life and education
+Early life

-Raised in Brooklyn, New York, and having dropped out of The High School of Music & Art, where she majored in fine art, Moskowitz found herself drawn toward the punk rock scene of the Lower East Side of Manhattan in the late 1980s, embracing first a vegetarian diet, then veganism.
-She also volunteered with Food Not Bombs. an anarchist organization that provides free vegan meals to the homeless and needy.
+Moskowitz was raised in Brooklyn, New York.
+She majored in fine art at the High School of Music & Art, but eventually dropped out.
+She became involved with the punk rock scene of the Lower East Side of Manhattan during the late 1980s.
+During this time, she became a vegetarian, then later turned to veganism.
+She also volunteered with Food Not Bombs.